 Step 5 – Final Touches and Sealing

 When the paving stones are set, pointing them makes a good job look that little bit better.
-Use a jointing compound like Geo Fix or Joint-it to brush into your joints and make them look even smoother.
+Use a jointing compound like Joint-it to brush into your joints and make them look even smoother.
 Always read manufacturer instructions before undergoing any jointing, but the basics have been outlined here.

 Wear safety gloves as you work on this.
 Spread the jointing compound out with a trowel and brush into your joints with a small hand brush.